arksha/arksha.github.io/_posts/2016-03-21-blogbuildup.markdown

 	  alert(message);
 	}('foo'));

-9.module pattern, classical inheritance
+9. module pattern, classical inheritance

 [this blog helps](http://metaduck.com/08-module-pattern-inheritance.html)

-10.What's the difference between host objects and native objects?
+10. What's the difference between host objects and native objects?

 Host objects:
   Everything the environment gives you.
 For the browser, this includes objects like `window`.